A Guide To Serious Injury Car Accident Compensation

 Loss of earnings –

-Any income that has been lost and any future income expected can be claimed for.
-Also any company benefits such as pensions etc. can be claimed for also if they are affected, the amount awarded will depend on your pay grade.
+Any income that has been lost and any future income expected can be claimed for as part of special damages.
+Also, any company benefits such as pensions etc. can be claimed for also if they are affected, the amount awarded will depend on your pay grade.

 The compensation amounts awarded depend on the severity of your injury, what impact it has had on your life, financial costs incurred and loss of finances and your predicted future prognosis.
 A car accident compensation calculator for the UK specifically can be used but is not always accurate and should only be used for an estimate as there are so many factors that have to be taken into account that compensation calculators do not include.
 Speaking with our claims team will give you a better evaluation based on your own circumstances.

-One of the first questions we get asked is ‘how much will I be awarded?’
+One of the first questions we get asked is “how much will I be awarded in serious injury car accident compensation?”
 Unfortunately, as mentioned earlier, there are so many factors to take into consideration that it would be impossible to give an exact figure.
 However, we have comprised a list of average compensation amounts that have been awarded for various injuries commonly sustained in road traffic accidents.

 |Reason for Compensation||Average Payout Amount||Comments|